Live TV Interviews for NASA

 Parker Solar Probe sets its sights on the Sun’s scorching outer atmosphere, called the corona, in order to solve our star’s greatest mysteries.
 It will revolutionize our understanding not only of the Sun, but also the space around us, and even the lives of stars beyond our solar system — crucial information as we explore more of space.

-NASA TV Coverage of the Total Solar Eclipse
+NASA TV Coverage for the 2017 Total Solar Eclipse

 NASA TV presented four hours of coverage of the August 21, 2017, total solar eclipse as it crosses the continental United States.
 It was the first such eclipse in 99 years and the first total solar eclipse visible in any part of the U.S. since 1979.
 C. Alex Young was one of the co-hosts.